Petra László incident: Incident

-On 8 September 2015 Petra László was working as a camerawoman at a holding camp near the border between Hungary and Serbia, documenting the ongoing migrant crisis when hundreds of migrants including Syrians, Iraqis and Afghans fled police at a makeshift relocation camp in Roske, just a few hundred yards from Hungary's border with Serbia.
+On 8 September 2015, Petra László was working as a camerawoman at a holding camp near the border between Hungary and Serbia, documenting the ongoing migrant crisis when hundreds of migrants including Syrians, Iraqis and Afghans fled police at a makeshift relocation camp in Röszke, just a few hundred yards from Hungary's border with Serbia.

 A video was posted on Twitter by German reporter Stephan Richter, showing a woman who was later identified as László "kicking a girl and tripping up the man carrying a child".
 The video went viral and attracted widespread media attention.

-In response to the video, László's employer, N1TV (also known as Nemzeti TV) issued a statement saying, "An employee of N1TV today showed unacceptable behaviour at the Röszke collection point," N1TV said.
-"We have terminated the contract of the camera woman with immediate effect today."
+In response to the video, László's employer, N1TV (also known as Nemzeti TV) issued a statement saying, "An employee of N1TV today showed unacceptable behaviour at the Röszke collection point.
+We have terminated the contract of the camerawoman with immediate effect today."

-László later wrote to Hungarian newspaper, Magyar Nemzet, that she was frightened by the rush of people and panicked, thinking she was going to be attacked.
+László later wrote to the Hungarian newspaper Magyar Nemzet, stating that she was frightened by the rush of people and panicked, thinking she was going to be attacked.
 She issued a public apology on 11 September 2015:

 I am very sorry for the incident, and as a mother I am especially sorry for the fact that fate pushed a child in my way.
 I did not see that at that moment.
 I started to panic and as I re-watch the film, it seems as it was not even me.

-She characterized the public reaction as a witch-hunt including smears and death threats.
+She characterized the public reaction as a witch hunt including smears and death threats.